MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 az vm create -n MyLinuxVM -g MyResourceGroup --image UbuntuLTS --generate-ssh-keys
 ```

 The `az vm create` command returns output once the VM has been fully created and is ready to be accessed and used.
-The `az vm create` command outputs several properties of the newly created VM including its public IP address:
+The output includes several properties of the newly created VM including its public IP address:

 ```Output
 {